 The lack of proper machine guarding leads to approximately 800 deaths each year.
 This doesn’t count the numerous instances of serious injuries such as lacerations, crushed appendages, abrasions, blindness, and even instances of amputation.
-For that reason, safeguarding machines is incredibly important to minimize or eliminate these incidents entirely.
+For that reason, safeguarding machines is incredibly important to minimize or eliminate these incidents.

 To begin, machine safeguards must meet minimum requirements to provide a safe environment for employees.
 These minimum requirements are: